 Innovation and simulation have found their place in various arenas in the healthcare realm.
-Simulation focuses on active learning, with a purpose of building learner confidence and enhancing clinical judgment [5; 17].
-The ultimate goal of the educator when using simulation should be to create a learnercentered educational experience to foster optimal educational outcomes.
+Simulation activities focus on active learning, with the purpose of building learner confidence and enhancing clinical judgment [5; 17;51].
+Simulation provides a setting in which mistakes can be made without the repercussions of patient harm that may occur in real time [49].
+The ultimate goal of the educator when using simulation should be to create a learner-centered educational experience to foster optimal educational outcomes.
 Simulation-based education has a wide variety of applications in health care, including academics, staff development, competency maintenance, and team development.